Non-Interest Expense

 We obtain the overhead ratio by dividing the non-interest expense by the average assets.
 A high overhead ratio is not preferred as it would mean that the bank is incurring high operating costs and is not being run efficiently.

-If a bank reports an operating expense-to-income ratio constantly, it will indicate that it has high operating costs, reducing its profitability.
-Therefore, minimization of employee costs is a bank's strategy to reduce its operating expenses.
+If a bank constantly reports an operating expense-to-income ratio, it will indicate that it has high operating costs, reducing its profitability.
+Therefore, a bank's strategy to reduce its operating expenses is to minimize employee costs.

 Constituents of Operating Income of a Bank

-Operating income is used by banks to offset their non-interest expenses, which include net interest income and non-interest income.
+Banks use operating income to offset their non-interest expenses, which include net interest income and non-interest income.

 Net interest income